jairoe05/phpmanager/README.md

 A simple web interface for a PHP Vagrant development machine, this includes a simple file/folder viewer, a custom phpinfo page and a web terminal for excecuting commands to the machine directly from the browser.

-The web terminal is unable to excecute sudo commands unless ```www-data ALL=NOPASSWD``` is added to the ```/etc/sudoers``` file, this allows the web server user to run commands without asking for a password (not recommended in production enviroment).
+The web terminal is unable to excecute sudo commands unless ```%www-data ALL=NOPASSWD: ALL``` is added to the ```/etc/sudoers``` file, this allows the web server user to run commands without asking for a password (not recommended in production enviroment).

 #### Try it out!